braaaax/Loaderz/README.md

 The shellcode is encrypted with AES-CBC encryption via the kokke TinyAES library.
 The IV and key are generated with the get_random_bytes function in the pycryptodome library.
 The shellcode payload is decrypted with a crude brute-force loop of the last two bytes of the key instead of using the sleep function.
+This is reduced to one-byte when the shellcode is over 1M.

 ```c
 for (int i = 0x00; i<=0xff;i++) {
     key[14] = i;